filippovisconti/docs/_posts/dphpc/2024-01-19-5-Memory-Models.md

 Two memory accesses conflict if they can happen at the same time (in happens-before) and one of them is a write (store)

-Such a code is said to have a “race condition”
+Such a code is said to have a "race condition"

 - Also data-race